 - Written confirmation from the insurer that the person is insured.

 In North Carolina, when you’re applying for an original license -- or restoring a license after a suspension or revocation or obtaining a limited driving privilege license from the court -- the law requires that you submit proof of auto insurance by means of an original liability insurance policy with your name on it (or form DL-123 can be used by an insurer to verify information).

-For your driving test, confirm with your state’s licensing office what type of insurance is needed.
+For your driving test, confirm with your state’s licensing office what types of car insurance is needed.
 If you find that you must have insurance on yourself to obtain a license, then a non-owner’s policy would be necessary.
 Otherwise, it’s not essential – but could come in handy if you plan on borrowing cars from time to time to get around.